mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 name:     Lodestar<br>
 text:     **Airdrop**<br>
           **Forcefield**<br>
-          At the end of each turn, pull at least one enemy unit 1 space closer to self (all others units have a 50% chance of moving).<br>
+          At the end of each turn, pull at least one enemy unit 1 space closer to self (all others units are 50% likely to be pulled).<br>
 behavior: Changed

 name:     Magesworn<br>